rbroc/benchmarks_paper/README.md

-# Code for ManyLabs1 re-analysis
+# Code for benchmarks paper analysis.
-This repository contains the code used to generate the re-analysis of the ManyLabs1 data contained in the paper.
+This repository contains the code used to generate analyses and plots reported in the data.